Griznt/vcf-to-csv-nodejs/README.md

 ```
     //All .vcf files from this Bucket will be uploaded and parsed
     Bucket: 'Your Bucket name',
+    //Option value.
+If specified, output file will be saved to BucketUpload,
+    //if no, the output will be uploaded to Bucket.
+    BucketUpload: 'Your other Bucket',
     //Also, you may specify other params, for example:
     ACL: "public-read"
 ```